Lachtan9K/spselit-javascript/08-Loops.md

 ### Map

-Map function on collection allows us to modify each item and create a new collection of these modified items.
+Map function is available only for **array** collection and allows us to modify each item and create a new array collection of these modified items.

 Standard **map** syntax looks like:

     const newCollection = collection.map(function);

-`collection` represents collection we want to traverse. `function` represents function which will be executed for every item in collection. `newCollection` represents newly created collection from collection with modified items.
+`collection` represents **array** collection we want to traverse. `function` represents function which will be executed for every item in collection. `newCollection` represents newly created **array** collection from collection with modified items.

 Example: Creating collection of EU country names with capitalized letters from collection of EU country names with standard capitalization.